safae-cmd/test/README.md

 ### Project Requirements

-Allowed editors: vi, vim, emacs
+- Allowed editors: vi, vim, emacs.
-Compiled on Ubuntu 20.04 LTS using gcc with options -Wall -Werror -Wextra -pedantic -std=gnu89 All files end with a new line
+- Compiled on Ubuntu 20.04 LTS using gcc with options -Wall -Werror -Wextra -pedantic -std=gnu89.
+- All files end with a new line.
-Follow the Betty style for code formatting
+- Follow the Betty style for code formatting.
-No memory leaks in your shell
+- No memory leaks in your shell.
-No more than 5 functions per file
+- No more than 5 functions per file.
-All header files should be include guarded
+- All header files should be include guarded.
-Use system calls only when necessary
+- Use system calls only when necessary.

 ### Prerequisites